-The ICE Cubes commercial service is built based on a public-private partnership with the European Space Agency.
-ESA publication: “Getting a science experiment on the world’s only floating outpost in Earth orbit is a costly and time-consuming endeavour.
+The ICE Cubes Service is built on a public-private partnership with the European Space Agency.
+“Getting a science experiment on the world’s only floating outpost in Earth orbit is a costly and time-consuming endeavour.
 ICE Cubes is ESA’s faster, lower cost answer to making science happen in space.”

 The ICE Cubes model is part of a growing commercial trend in space exploration.
 Missions to Low Earth Orbit, the Moon and beyond are being planned not only in cooperation with international space agencies but also with industry partners as the space share-economy develops.
 This more sustainable approach drives down the cost, allowing for more missions overall.